MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/primaryname-attribute-not-found.md

 ---
 title: PrimaryName attribute not found for entity
-description: Provides a workaround for the error during solution import - PrimaryName attribute not found for Entity. ms.reviewer: matp ms.date: 08/02/2023
+description: Provides a workaround for the error during solution import in Power Apps - PrimaryName attribute not found for Entity. ms.reviewer: matp ms.date: 08/02/2023
 author: nhelgren